-A company's tech stack is the fundamental infrastructure for the implementation of a tech product.
+A company's tech stack is the fundamental infrastructure for the implementation of the product.
+A strong, well-constructed tech stack can be a differentiating factor - especially for companies that leverage AI.

 The Chief Technology Officer (or similar function) is the primary owner of the tech stack.
 She or he needs to find the right balance between innovation and rapid movement on one hand and stability and reliability on the other hand.